leonhardbrenner/atm/README.md

   when PR 6 is done I can finish the withdraw logic

 Anyway, feel free to leave comments on any of the follow up PRs as well as this one.

-## Atm implementation in Kolin

-This project was forked from an open source template projects I wrote this year.

 # Implementation